zrdzn/finance/README.md

 It allows users to create vaults where they can track payments, manage products, and categorize expenses.
 Users can invite others to their vaults to collaborate.
-The app provides detailed statistics, such as total and average expenses, and allows users to export payment records to a .CSV file.
+The app provides detailed statistics, such as total income and expenses, and allows users to export transactions to a .CSV file.
 With currency conversion and a design optimized for mobile devices, **Finance** makes it easy to manage finances on any device.
 The backend is built with Kotlin and offers a REST API,